iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. note::

     Set your module’s CVIs to match this example.
-If this is your first time configuring CVI values on a quadcopter, it is highly recommended to use values 0, 1, 2, 3 as the CVI values.
+If this is your first time configuring CVI values on a quadrotor, it is highly recommended to use values 0, 1, 2, 3 as the CVI values.
     Please refer to the :ref:`IFCI documentation <controlling_ifci>` to understand the difference between CVI values and Module IDs.

 For this basic throttle only test, only 1 Control Value is needed for the throttle output to the one connected module.
 Since there is only 1 CV, it is placed in index 0.
 Set SERVO_VIQ_CVS to 1, this parameter sets the number of control value indices where each index is needed to control a throttle value for a module.
 Since this module will not be pulsing, we only need a throttle index.
 We will also configure our flight controller to receive telemetry from our connected module.
 Since for this example, the module was reset to its factory default settings, the module currently has a `Module ID <https://iqmotion.readthedocs.io/en/latest/control_center_docs/control_center_start_guide.html#required-configuration-before-connecting-with-multiple-modules>`_ of 0.
 The lowest bit in the bitmask represents Module ID 0, so set SERVO_VIQ_TEL_BM to 1 :ref:`building ArduPilot <ifci_px4_flight_controller>`.
 Write these parameters..